realbakari/Bakari-Mustafa-Site/tools.md

 * [Easelly ](https://easel.ly/)– Design infographics with templates
 * [Logogarden ](https://www.logogarden.com/)– Logo maker – DIY & affordable custom

-## 📚 — Books {#books}
+## Books {#books}

-Books that will inspire, encourage, and help you build communities that you're super-proud of.
+Books for understanding, designing, and sustaining healthy communities.

 * [Tribe](https://amzn.to/3pG8cX8): On Homecoming and Belonging
 * [How to Handle a Crowd](https://www.amazon.com/How-Handle-Crowd-Creating-Communities/dp/1982132310/): The Art of Creating Healthy and Dynamic Online Communities